chen3feng/uct/README.md

 It is useful to verify the syntax and non-unity build correctness quickly.
 Bucause in the single file compile mode unity build is always disabled.

-It support the following formats:
+This option supports the following formats:

 - An absolute path: `/Work/MyGame/Source/MyGame/HelloWorldGreeterImpl.cpp`.
 - A relative path: `MyGame/HelloWorldGreeterImpl.cpp` from current directory.